SMattevi/ASTRA_SingleCell_pipeline/README.md

 <img src="./scPipeline.svg">

+## Snakemake

+Snakemake is a workflow managment system.
+To run the pipeline you need to install it on your computer.
+Instructions can be found on [Snakemake website](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation).

 ## Input files needed

 As input are needed the gzipped fastq file of *one* sample (possibility to input multi-lane fastq).